oddbird/oddsite/content/services/design-systems-training.rst

 `Herman`_ is a free OddBird tool that standardizes designer/developer communication, on-boarding, and hand-off to save time.
-An automated pattern libraries for long-term maintainability.
+As an automated pattern library, we built it to ensure long-term maintainability of your projects.
 Herman makes life simple, changing and growing with you.

 .. _Herman: /herman/